Web Scraping Target.com: How to Scrape Product Details Using Python Requests

 jsonProduct = jsonProduct.replace('\\\\"', '\\"')

-Now, you have a valid JSON string that you can load using the json module, giving you a JSON object.
+Now, load the JSON string using the json module, giving you a JSON object.

 You can extract the product details from this JSON object.
 Ensure you extract the required details in a try-except block, as there may be null values, leading to errors.